Domestic canary: Song

 For newborns, male canaries start to learn to sing after about 30 to 40 days.
 This first phase of learning (subsong) lasts until shortly before the juvenile moult.
 Before the juvenile moult begins, the bird is silent for about two weeks.
 Only between the 70th and 90th day does the second learning phase (plastic song) begin, which lasts until about the 150th day of life.
 After the juvenile moult, the third phase of vocal training begins (juvenile autumn song), which lasts until about the 250th day of life.
 During this time, talent can already be seen, so that the singing canary can enter what is known as singing school.
 By the breeding season of the following year, around the 300th day of life, the canary has completed its apprenticeship and reached full song, which it maintains throughout the breeding season.

 Closely related to singing is the canary's ability to hear.
 Optimal sensitivity is between 3200 Hz and 4000 Hz.
 The lower threshold of hearing is at 1100 Hz, and the upper threshold is at 10,000 Hz.

+Mimicry

+There are some rare cases of canaries imitating human speech.
+For example, a domestic canary named Pinchi, who lived in 1966 from 2–3 months of age with a resident of the city of Leningrad, learned to imitate the human speech of his owner-educator and weave it into his song.